Share this link via

 Frozen - This is a negative connotation of the kanji, suggesting that the baby will be rigid and unyielding.

-Cold-hearted - This is a negative connotation of the kanji, suggesting that the baby will be emotionally distant and unemotional.
+Cold Hearted - This is a negative connotation of the kanji, suggesting that the baby will be emotionally distant and unemotional.

 愛 means "love, affection, fondness."
-Details are below.

-To love - To feel deep affection and care for someone or something.
+To Love - To feel deep affection and care for someone or something.

-To cherish - To hold someone or something in high regard and treat them with great care.
+To Cherish - To hold someone or something in high regard and treat them with great care.

-To adore - To feel great admiration and fondness for someone or something.
+To Adore - To feel great admiration and fondness for someone or something.

-To be fond of - To have a strong liking for someone or something.
+To Be Fond Of - To have a strong liking for someone or something.

-To be devoted to - To be dedicated and loyal to someone or something.
+To Be Devoted To - To be dedicated and loyal to someone or something.

 Love - To express the deep love and affection that parents have for their child.